 By 2006, both franchises were selling like crazy.
 FIFA 07 was bought by around 6.38 million people, while PES 6 sold more than 5.53 million copies.
 FIFA 08 clocked in at just under 9.5 million and PES 2008 made it up to 8.5 million.
 EA's product was clearly more popular, but there wasn't daylight between them.

 FIFA 09 sold a couple million more copies than PES 2009 according to VGChartz, but the gap just kept getting wider.
-In 2009 it was 5 million; 2010 it was 8 million; and in 2011 it was almost 10 million.
+In 2009 it was 5 million, in 2010 it was 8 million, and in 2011 it was almost 10 million.
 By 2018, FIFA was selling over 12 million units, while PES was stumbling through with less than a million.
 Ouch.

 With the latest public numbers, FIFA is the clear victor.
-Those few years of competition just weren’t enough for Konami, given EA’s dominance in the last ten years or so.
-Konami reports that the Pro Evolution Soccer series has sold more than 108 million copies worldwide as of March 2020.
-As of September 2018, FIFA titles had sold 260 million units.
-Taking into account the reported 20 million copies of FIFA 19, that makes 280 million.
+Those few years of competition just weren't enough for Konami, given EA's dominance in the last ten years or so.
+Konami reports that the Pro Evolution Soccer series has sold more than 111 million copies worldwide as of December 2020.
+As of February 2021, FIFA titles had sold 325 million units.

 Clearly, FIFA is the bigger franchise.
 In terms of pure sales, it ranks somewhere in the region of series like Call of Duty and Grand Theft Auto, which are no joke.
 PES is still a massive seller with over 100 million units, making it comparable to the likes of The Legend of Zelda and Resident Evil in volume.